Open Internet Information

 Broadband Internet Access network performance is generally described by looking at two measurements – speed and latency.
 Speed refers to the amount of data that can be transmitted over a period of time and is typically expressed in megabits of data per second.
 Latency refers to the amount of time it takes for a packet of data to get from one designated point to another.
 Sprint measures latency as the time it takes a packet to be returned to its sender in milliseconds.

 Network speed and latency determines how applications perform on a network.
 Many commonly used applications do not require high speeds.
 Applications like email, general web surfing, posting on social media, and other similar applications work well even when connected at lower speeds and are not generally affected by latency.
 Applications like streaming music and video may require higher speeds, but because they can be buffered, are also not affected by higher latency.
 Applications like real-time gaming, two way video conferencing, and other interactive audio/video applications usually work best when customers have high speed connections and low latency.
-Sprint customers will enjoy the best experience with these interactive applications when connected to Sprint’s 4G LTE network.
+Sprint customers will enjoy the best experience with these interactive applications when connected to Sprint’s newest network technology.

 What performance can I expect from Sprint's data networks?